p-wegner/coding-aider/docs/actions.md

 - Allows users to specify the output filename
 - Generates documentation using Aider's AI capabilities
-- if the file already exists, it is updated instead
+- Updates existing documentation files if they already exist

 ## FixCompileErrorAction